Our programs depend on our enthusiastic volunteers. No experience with horses is necessary – we provide training. RCMP clearance is required.

 Please contact Sue at Inquiries@rundleriders.com for information.

 Our program is based at the Rocky Mountain YMCA Camp Chief Hector.
-In 2018/2019, lessons take place on Friday and Saturday afternoons, from May through September.
+This years lessons dates are currently being confirmed, from May through September.
+Watch here or on our Facebook page for information about volunteer orientation.

 Please do not contact YMCA Camp Chief Hector about Rundle Riders programs.
 Thank you!